js216/stm32mp135_nonsecure/README.md

 for a simplified boot process of the STM32MP135 evaluation board.

 There are two simplification: remove U-Boot, and remove OP-TEE.
-Refer the the instructions below to get started, or consult the articles:
+Refer the the instructions below to get started, or consult the articles for more information:

 - [STM32MP135 Without U-Boot (TF-A Falcon Mode)](https://embd.cc/stm32mp135-without-u-boot)
 - OP-TEE: TBD